-If you’re looking for a new travel destination, A Coruña, Spain may be worth considering.
+If you’re looking for a new travel destination, A Coruña, in Spain worth a visit.
 This city is located in the northwest corner of the country, and it has a lot to offer visitors.
 From its stunning architecture to its delicious food, A Coruña is definitely worth exploring!
 So, if you’re looking for a new place to travel to, be sure to add A Coruña, Spain to your list!

 Have you ever been to A Coruña, Spain?
 What did you think of it?
 Let us know in the comments below.

 We arrived in A Coruña on 1 August 2022 after a 3 day sail from Salcombe, UK across the Bay of Biscay.
 We had some options for the first stop, one of which was Viveiro.
 After a few issues causing us to need some remedial work to our engine, we continued on to A Coruña to Marina Coruña, run by Chuny (Roberto Bermúdez de Castro Muñoz) the MD of the Coruna and Viveiro group of marinas.
 We cannot recommend these guys enough.
 Chuny and his team were ready, able and willing to assist us with our repair requirements and all other questions and queries we might have, including how best to avoid the Orcas currently residing in the Galacian waters and causing damage to yachts.
 The friendliness and welcoming approach of the staff at Marina Coruña was second to none!